AwalaApp/specs/rs001-ramf.md

   This field MUST NOT span more than 8 MiB (8388608 octets).
 For this reason, implementations SHOULD enforce a lower limit on the SDU depending on how it is to be encapsulated: Any SDU to be encrypted SHOULD be at least 65 KiB below the limit (up to 8322048 octets), and any SDU to be encapsulated as-is SHOULD be at least 1 KiB below the limit (up to 8387584 octets).

-A RAMF message MUST NOT span more than 9 MiB (9437184 octets).
+A RAMF message MUST NOT span more than 8396800 octets.
+This allows for the largest possible payload (8 MiB), and up to 8 KiB to serialize the remaining RAMF fields and the CMS signed-data value.

 ## Post-Deserialization Validation